Metropolis of Kiev and all Rus': Metropolis of Lithuania-Volhynia

 Theognostus of Kiev died in 1353.
 He was succeeded in the Metropolis of Kiev and all Rus' by Alexius (reigned 1354–1378).
 In 1355, after diplomatic struggles, a restored Patriarch Callistus I of Constantinople, in agreement with Philotheus, united the Metropolis of Halych with the Metropolis of Lithuania under the leadership of Metropolitan Roman.
 Callistus also confirmed that Alexius remained in possession of the "Metropolis of Kiev and all Rus'".
 All eparchies of the Halych metropolis were transferred to the jurisdiction of a united metropolis, which was also known as the "Metropolis of Lithuania-Volhynia".

 There were now two metropolitans for all Rus'; the ensuing struggle between them continued until Roman's death in 1362.
 Initially, Roman won over some bishops.
 He failed, however, to secure the support of the Bishop of Tver.
 Both Metropolitans travelled to Constantinople to make their appeals in person.
 In 1356, their cases were heard by a Patriarchal Synod.
 The Holy Synod confirmed that Alexius was the Metropolitan of Kiev while Roman was also confirmed in his see at Novogorodek.
 In 1361, the two sees were formally divided.
 Shortly afterwards, in the winter of 1361/62, Roman died; at that point, the Lithuanian metropolitanate was effectively dissolved.
 From 1362 to 1371, the territory of the former metropolises of Halych and of Lithuania were officially lowered to the rank of bishoprics within the Kiev metropolis.
 These changes, however, did not end the political rivalry for religious influence in Rus'.

-Metropolis of Kiev, Russia and Lithuania
+Metropolis of Kiev and Lithuania

-The Grand Duke of Lithuania — Algirdas — attacked Muscovy on three occasions between 1368 and 1372 as part of the Lithuanian–Muscovite War.
+The Grand Duke of Lithuania—Algirdas—attacked Muscovy on three occasions between 1368 and 1372 as part of the Lithuanian–Muscovite War.
 Hostilities between Moscow and Lithuania resumed; in August 1375 Muscovite troops captured Tver.
-Patriarch Philotheus I was aware of the threat of Catholization of the population of the Grand Duchy of Lithuania.
-He therefore agreed to grant the petition to create a separate metropolis in the territory of the Grand Duchy.
+Patriarch Philotheus I agreed to grant the petition to create a separate metropolis in the territory of the Grand Duchy.
 Philotheus also listened to the petitions of the Eastern Orthodox princes to have Cyprian as their metropolitan.
-On 2 December 1375 at the Council of Constantinople, Philotheus consecrated Cyprian as "Metropolitan of Kiev, Russia and Lithuania", under the condition that "upon the death of Alexius, Cyprian should become the Metropolitan of Kiev and all Rus".
+In 1375, Philotheus consecrated Cyprian as "Metropolitan of Kiev and Lithuania".
+At the Council of Constantinople, it was decided that "upon the death of Alexius, Cyprian should become the Metropolitan of Kiev and all Rus'".